pando85/homelab/README.md

 ### Load Balancer

-[MetalLB](https://metallb.universe.tf/) is configured in BGP mode, both on my router and within the Kubernetes cluster.
+[Cilium](https://cilium.io/) is configured with BGP control plane, both on my router and within the Kubernetes cluster.

 ### Ingress Controllers